taming-the-state-in-react/taming-the-state-in-react/manuscript/05-redux-advanced/00b-redux-async-actions.md

 ### Hands On: Todo with Redux Saga

 In a previous chapter, you have used Redux Thunk to dispatch asynchronous actions.
-These were used to add a todo item with a notification whereas the notifaction vanishes after a couple of seconds again.
+These were used to add a todo item with a notification whereas the notification vanishes after a couple of seconds again.
 In this chapter you will use Redux Saga instead of Redux Thunk.
 Therefore, you can install the former library and uninstall the latter one.
 You can continue with your previous Todo application.

 {title="Command Line",lang="text"}
 ~~~~~~~~